kanisterio/kanister/BUILD.md

 pnpm run docs:build
 ```

-To start a local webserver that you can use to preview the documentation that has been rendered by the command above, use this coommand:
+To start a local webserver that you can use to preview the documentation that has been rendered by the command above, use this command:
 ```sh
 pnpm run docs:preview
 ```